Your cart looks a little empty!Continue Shopping

 How to Best Chill Your Red Wine

-While a sommelier may advise you to make use of your wine cellar to achieve the right temperature for your wines, most of us aren’t lucky enough to have access to one.
-Luckily there are several ways to chill your red wine.
+While a sommelier may advise you to utilize your wine cellar to achieve the right temperature for your wines, specifically the optimal red wine temperature, most of us aren’t fortunate enough to have access to one.
+Thankfully, there are several other ways to appropriately chill your red wine to reach its prime serving temperature.

 Ice buckets shouldn't just be reserved for sparkling wines.
 They can really come in handy for chilled reds too.
 Simply take your light-bodied red and place it in an ice bucket filled with water and ice for 15 minutes, take it out and leave it to warm slightly before serving.